acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 Our basketball detector's expected calibration error decreased from 0.12 to 0.03 after calibration.

+**Why this matters for basketball detection**: Calibrated confidence scores provide reliable information for decision-making.
+When our robot sees a basketball detection with 90% confidence, it can truly trust that the detection is correct 90% of the time, leading to more reliable robot behavior.

 ### 15.11 Gradient-Based Uncertainty

 While output-based uncertainty methods work well, they don't tell us which parts of the network contribute to uncertainty.
 Gradient-based methods provide this insight.